Chike-dev/CloudSentinel-SOC-Project/docs/attack-simulation-report.md

 ## Scope and authorization

 All testing was performed against resources owned by the project account.
-The EC2 instance, IAM roles, GuardDuty configuration, EventBridge rule, SNS topic, and Lambda function were created specifically for this lab.
+The EC2 instance, IAM roles, GuardDuty configuration, EventBridge rule, SNS topic, and Lambda function were created specifically for this Project.

 No third-party systems were targeted.